boostorg/fiber/README.md

 preemptively scheduled) - the running fiber decides explicitly when its yields to allow another fiber to run (context switching).

-Fibers can be synchronized running in different threads.
-In order to support task steeling it boost.fiber support migration of fibers between threads.

 A context switch between threads costs usally thousends of CPU cycles on x86 compared to a fiber switch with less than 100 cycles.
 A fiber can only run on a single thread at any point in time but may be migrated between threads.